Arishem the Judge

-Arishem the Judge is a character appearing in American comic books published by Marvel Comics.
+Arishem the Judge is a fictional character appearing in American comic books published by Marvel Comics.
 Created by Jack Kirby, the character first appeared in The Eternals #2 (August 1976).
-Arishem is one of two Celestials who have the right and ability to judge which planet's civilization will live and which will die.
+Arishem is one of two Celestials who have the right and ability to judge which civilizations will live and which will die.
 Arishem's function is to act as the leader of Celestial landing parties and has led all Four Celestial Hosts on Earth.

 Arishem debuted in the Marvel Cinematic Universe film Eternals (2021), voiced by David Kaye.

 Publication history

 Arishem the Judge first appeared in The Eternals #2 (August 1976), and was created by Jack Kirby.